-For a class value of Global, the following values of name are supported...
+For a class value of Global, the following values of name are supported:

-Name Result Home The Home Label property of the web server.
+NAME RESULT Home The Home Label property of the web server.
 Title The Main Title property of the web server.
 Header The Main Header property of the web server.
 MainNavBar The code used to implement the main navigation bar at the top of each page.
 This value is invoked when stdnavbar.htm is included.
-Placeholder spans with ids of c3-navbar-head , c3-navbar-head , c3-navbar-tail are included to allow JQuery manipulation of the navigation structure.
+Placeholder spans with ids of c3navbar-head, c3navbar-home and c3navbar-tail are included to allow JQuery manipulation of the navigation structure.
 See the sample.js file referenced in the previous chapter for an illustration.
 MainMenu The code used to implement the main menu shown on the default home page.
 You may use this within a custom home page to avoid replication.
 Placeholder rows with ids of c3-menu-head and c3-menu-tail are provided to allow JQuery manipulation of the menu structure.
 See the sample.js file referenced in the previous chapter for an illustration.

-Data Index Data
+Date Index Data

-For a class value of DataIndex, the following values of name are supported...
+For a class value of DataIndex, the following values of name are supported:

-Name Result Dropdown The code used to implement the drop-down list of the standard webpages created via the Crimson configuration tool, modified to include only those pages that are accessible to the user current.
+NAME RESULT Dropdown The code used to implement the drop-down list of the standard webpages created via the Crimson configuration tool, modified to include only those pages that are accessible to the user current.
 List The code used to implement the menu-style list of the standard webpages created via the Crimson configuration tool, modified to include only those pages that are accessible to the user current.